tensorflow/mlir-hlo/stablehlo/docs/spec.md

 PyTorch) and ML compilers (such as XLA and IREE).
 Towards that end, this document provides a specification for the StableHLO programming language.

 This specification contains three major sections.
-First, the "Programs" section describes the structure of StableHLO programs which consist of StableHLO functions which themselves consist of StableHLO ops.
-Within that structure, the "Ops" section specifies semantics of individual ops.
-Finally, the "Execution" section provides semantics for all these ops executing together within a program.
+First, the [Programs](#programs) section describes the structure of StableHLO programs which consist of StableHLO functions which themselves consist of StableHLO ops.
+Within that structure, the [Ops](#ops) section specifies the semantics of individual ops.
+Finally, the [Execution](#execution) section provides semantics for all these ops executing together within a program.

 ## Programs